 Consider Medical and Supplement Options

-Sometimes, lifestyle changes alone aren’t enough, and that’s okay.
-Hormone replacement therapy (HRT) might be considered to manage severe menopausal symptoms and could indirectly aid in weight management by stabilizing hormones, though it’s not a weight loss treatment per se.
-Always consult with your healthcare provider to discuss benefits and risks.
+Sometimes, lifestyle changes alone aren’t enough—and that’s perfectly fine.
+Hormone replacement therapy (HRT) might be an option for managing tough menopausal symptoms and could help balance hormones, indirectly supporting weight management (though it’s not a magic weight loss pill).
+Always chat with your doctor to weigh the pros and cons.

 Building a Sustainable, Menopause-Friendly Weight Plan